Joining the Moray Council as a Social Care Assistant

 You will be provided with tunics, trousers, a jacket and a high visibility jacket.

-You will be a given a bag, first aid kit and circuit breaker for use with electrical equipment.
-Disposable gloves and aprons are also provided.
+You will be a given a bag along with a first aid kit.
+Disposable gloves and aprons are also provided as part of your personal protective equipment (PPE).

 Android Phones